-- Pour the bread flour into a large mixing bowl, add the salt and yeast on opposite sides of the bowl, and stir in each one with your finger.
+- Dry Ingredients: Pour the bread flour into the bowl of a stand mixer fitted with the paddle attachment.
+Add the salt and yeast on opposite sides of the bowl, then stir in each one with your finger.
 Blend in the sugar.

-- Dump in the softened butter, egg, and half of the warm milk.
-Mix with your hand until the dough begins to come together, then trickle in the remaining milk as needed to create a soft, slightly sticky dough.
+- Wet Ingredients: Dump in the egg and half of the warm milk and butter mixture.
+Mix on low speed until the dough begins to come together, then trickle in the remaining milk as needed to create a soft, slightly sticky dough.

-- Shape the dough into a ball, place in a buttered bowl, and tightly cover with plastic wrap.
-Set aside in a warm place to prove until doubled in size, about 1 hour.
+- Prove #1: Shape the dough into a ball and cover with plastic wrap.
+Set aside in a warm place to prove until at least doubled in size, about 1 1/2 hour.

-- About 10 minutes before the babka is done proving, preheat the oven to 300 F.
+- Preheat: About 20 minutes before the babka is done proving, preheat the oven to 400°F.

-- Bake the babka at 300 F for 35 minutes, then check and cover it with aluminum foil if it’s getting too dark.
-Bake for another 20-25 minutes, until the center of the loaf has an internal temperature of 190 F.
+- Bake: Sprinkle the babka with the coarse salt, then bake at 400°F for 10 minutes.
+Check the loaf after 5-10 minutes and cover it with aluminum foil if it's getting too dark.
+Lower the temperature to 375°F and bake for another 25-30 minutes, until the center of the loaf has an internal temperature of 190°F on a meat thermometer.

-- Let the babka cool for 10 minutes in the pan, then remove and let it cool completely on a wire rack before slicing and serving.
+- Cool: Let the babka cool for 10 minutes in the pan, then remove and let it cool completely on a wire rack before slicing and serving, about 1 hour.

-- Store leftover babka on the counter in an airtight container or zip-top bag.
+- Store leftover babka on the counter in an airtight container or zip-top bag, or freeze for up to 1 month.
 Keeping it in the fridge will make it go stale much more quickly.

 - Leftover sliced pesto babka makes fantastic grilled cheese sandwiches!